ironbar/prompt_recovery/docs/modeling/Iteration_19_plan_last_submission.md

 ## Motivation

-Only two days for the end of the challenge, that means I have 10 submissions left.
+Only one day for the end of the challenge, that means I have 5 submissions left.
 I'm far from the top position but there might be a shakeup.

+It's 12:00 and I thought the competition was ending tomorrow and I had 10 submissions left.
+I should pay more attention to the deadline.

 ## Development